maidsafe/temp_safe_network/safe-cli/README.md

 #### Run a local network

-At current state of the SAFE project, a single-section SAFE network can be launched locally in our system.
-If the SAFE vault was installed in the system using the CLI as described in previous section we can then launch it with a simple command:
+At the current state of the SAFE project, a single-section SAFE network can be launched locally in our system.
+If the SAFE vault was installed in the system using the CLI as described in the previous section we can then launch it with a simple command:
 ```shell
 $ safe vault run-baby-fleming
 Storing vaults' generated data at ~/.safe/vault/baby-fleming-vaults